wultra/powerauth-mobile-sdk/docs/Migration-from-1.5-to-1.6.md

   - You may encounter a several compilation errors at the beginning.
 If so, then it's recommended to fix the deprecation warnings first, because that may also solve that compilation errors.
 - ECIES routines are now provided by new `PowerAuthCore` module, so in case your application depends on our E2E encryption scheme, then you have add `import PowerAuthCore` first and then fix the deprecated warnings.
 - SDK no longer provide functions to detect jailbreak on device.
+- `PowerAuthActivation` object constructor now throws an error in Swift.
+If you don't care about the error, then use `try?` statement to achieve previous constructor behavior.

 List of renamed interfaces: